Mercks Covid Pill Hailed After Cutting Hospitalizations By 50% - UrduPoint

 "With these compelling results, we are optimistic that molnupiravir can become an important medicine as part of the global effort to fight the pandemic," said Robert Davis, the company's CEO and president, in a statement.

+The US has procured 1.7 million courses of molnupiravir should it be greenlighted, with the option to buy more, according to Jeff Zients, White House Covid coordinator.

+Until now, Covid therapeutics such as monoclonal antibodies and Gilead's remdesivir have been administered intravenously, which holds back their widespread global use.

-Peter Horby, a professor of emerging infectious diseases at the University of Oxford, called the interim results "very encouraging."
-He added: "A safe, affordable, and effective oral antiviral would be a huge advance in the fight against Covid."
-But experts also cautioned they would like to see the complete underlying data, and stressed that if eventually approved the drug should complement highly effective vaccines, rather than be taken instead of them.
+But experts also cautioned they would like to see the complete underlying data, and stressed that if eventually approved the drug should complement highly effective vaccines, rather than replace them.

-- Compelling results - In a late stage clinical trial, Merck and its partner Ridgeback Therapeutics evaluated data from 775 patients -- roughly half of whom received either a five-day course of the pill, while the other received a placebo.
+- Compelling results - In a late stage clinical trial, Merck and its partner Ridgeback Therapeutics evaluated data from around 770 patients -- roughly half of whom received either a five-day course of the pill, while the other received a placebo.

 All the patients had lab-confirmed Covid-19 with symptoms that developed within five days of them being assigned to their respective groups.